WenyuWang1/ese5190-lab2b-Part2/README.md

 # ese5190-lab2b-Part2
-## Still confusing about how to set up successfully, this are my experiment code:
+## Still confusing about how to set up successfully, this is my current code:
 ```
 #include "pico/stdlib.h"
 #include <stdio.h>